 COVID-19 and flu symptoms can be hard to tell apart from one another, but the precautions we take to keep others safe from COVID-19 should also help slow the spread of flu this season.

-An important message for parents is that it is critical to not send kids to school sick.
-And teachers and staff should not come in sick.
+An important message for parents is that it is critical to not send kids to school with any suspected symptoms of COVID-19 OR flu.
+This applies to teachers and staff as well.

-If teachers see a sick student, schools should have protocols to escort the child to the school nurse for evaluation in an isolation room.
+If a student reports new onset of symptoms to a teacher during the school-day, schools should have protocols to escort the child to the school nurse for evaluation in an isolation room.
 If a child is found to be sick, the child should be sent out of school for testing.
 Anyone experiencing high fever, chest pain, or difficulty breathing should seek immediate medical attention.

-With respect to COVID-19 vs. the flu, Australia is currently in flu season, and they are normally heavily involved in determining which flu strains come up each year.
+With respect to COVID-19 vs. the seasonal flu, Australia is currently in flu season (September 1, 2020), and they are normally heavily involved in determining which flu strains come up each year.
 They are testing any symptomatic people, and have found that mask wearing and 6ft distancing is resulting in far fewer flu cases than in previous seasons.
-This is likely because COVID-19 precautions seem to be preventing widespread flu transmission as well.
+This is likely because COVID-19 precautions prevent widespread flu transmission as well.

 This is where multiple layers of protection are important - when masks are off, distancing and good ventilation are key.